docker/cli/docs/reference/commandline/build.md

 > **Note**
 >
 > `docker build` returns a `no such file or directory` error if the
-> file or directory does not exist in the uploaded context.
+> file or directory doesn't exist in the uploaded context.
 This may
-> happen if there is no context, or if you specify a file that is
+> happen if there is no context, or if you specify a file that's
 > elsewhere on the Host system.
 The context is limited to the current
 > directory (and its children) for security reasons, and to ensure
 > repeatable builds on remote Docker hosts.
 This is also the reason why
-> `ADD ../file` does not work.
+> `ADD ../file` doesn't work.

 ### <a name="cgroup-parent"></a> Use a custom parent cgroup (--cgroup-parent)